openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

     Using default hsync range of 31.50-37.90 kHz
     Using default vrefresh range of 50.00-70.00 Hz

-Simply setting those ranges to something reasonable (I got my values from â€œ**hwinfo --monitor**â€œ) helps quite a lot.
+Simply setting those ranges to something reasonable (I got my values from “**hwinfo --monitor**“) helps quite a lot.
 Put this into
         /etc/X11/xorg.conf.d/50-monitor.conf:

       HorizSync   31 - 61
       VertRefresh 50 - 90

-and you get a much more usable 1024Ã—768 resolution.
+and you get a much more usable 1024×768 resolution.

 **
         [Matthias Hopf: Restricting Linux kernel configure options to currently used set](http://emmes.livejournal.com/8382.html)